-As we studied a place undergoing rapid change through changes in national and international policies, the globalization of markets, and variations in climate (including drought), we identified dramatic differences in the way individuals could respond.
+As we studied a place undergoing rapid change through changes in national and international policies, globalization of markets, and variations in climate (drought), we identified dramatic differences in the way individuals could respond.
 This concern about vulnerability and response has likewise become a focal point in the international realm.
-As policy makers shift their attention from broad assessments of potential global change impacts to specific preventive and mitigative action, the global change research community is increasingly focusing on questions about the vulnerability and resilience of people and ecosystems to environmental change (Liverman, 1994; Dow, 1992; Cutter, 1996; Kelly and Adger, 2000; Bohle, 2001).
+As policy-makers shift their attention from broad assessments of potential global change impacts to specific preventative and mitigative action, the global change research community is increasingly focusing on questions about the vulnerability and resilience of people and ecosystems to environmental change (Liverman, 1994, Dow 1992, Cutter 1996, Kelly and Adger 2000, Bohle 2001).
 This focus on vulnerability is particularly evident in the climate change assessments.
-The latest publications of the Intergovernmental Panel on Climate Change are dedicated to questions of vulnerability, which they define as "the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes" (Intergovernmental Panel on Climate Change, 2001).
+The latest publications of the Intergovernmental Panel on Climate Change (IPCC) are dedicated to questions of vulnerability, which they define as "the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes."

 Much of the vulnerability literature focuses on either the biophysical hazards or social aspects of vulnerability separately.
-However, in recent years, there have been efforts to integrate these approaches (Folke et al., 2002; Downing et al., 2000; Turner et al., 2003a).
-Members of the Yaqui Valley research team, working in collaboration with scientists from Clark University, Harvard University, and the Stockholm Environmental Institute, developed a conceptual framework for integrating social and biophysical processes to address questions of vulnerability (Turner et al., 2003a, 2003b).
-We extended this work to explore quantitative approaches of analyzing vulnerability in the Yaqui Valley (Luers et al., 2003).
+However, in recent years there have been efforts to integrate these approaches (Folke et al. 2002, Downing et al. 2000, Turner et al. 2003a).
+Members of the Yaqui Valley research team, working in collaboration with scientists from Clark University, Harvard University, and Stockholm Environmental Institute (SEI), developed a conceptual framework for integrating social and biophysical processes to address questions of vulnerability (Turner et al. 2003 a,b).
+We extended this work to explore quantitative approaches of analyzing vulnerability in the Yaqui Valley region of Mexico (Luers et al. 2003).

-In our multidimensional framework, vulnerability, defined as a function of exposure, sensitivity, and adaptive capacity, is manifested in the interactions of social and ecological systems (Figure 10-2).
+In our multi-dimensional framework, vulnerability, defined as a function of exposure, sensitivity and adaptive capacity, is manifested within the interactions of social and ecological systems (Figure 3).
 In our analysis of the agricultural region of the Yaqui Valley, we used this framework to identify the critical interactions and feedbacks that mediate the responses of both social and biophysical parts of the system to external and internal stresses and shocks.